 Jean is also a recovering Good Girl who understands the pressure of trying to "do it all" perfectly while keeping everyone happy and the thinking that drives this behavior.
 She's on a mission to help other high achieving women kick self-sabotaging Good Girl habits so they can become the happiest, most powerful and confident version of themselves.

-Jean holds an MBA in marketing and bring years of professional experience in fund development, consulting and training.
+Jean has an MBA in marketing and bring years of professional experience in fund development, consulting and training.
 Her career spans corporate, nonprofit and entrepreneurial sectors enabling her to connect seamlessly with women across industries.

 Tweet Worthy:Be a detective in your own life and look for the things that make you light up. ~ Jean HaynesClick To TweetThe approval we need most, that we tend to deny ourselves, is our own. ~ Jean HaynesClick To TweetSo many people don't have anyone in their world who will tell them it's ok to be exactly where they are.
 We are starving for that kind of affirmation. ~ Allegra SinclairClick To TweetWhen you show up as your best self, you may not have to do as much and you can get better results. ~ Jean HaynesClick To TweetPower comes from trying something outside of our comfort zones. ~Jean HaynesClick To TweetWe hide in our busy-ness and use it as a badge of honor.
 We deny the tensions and hide from our lives. ~ Jean HaynesClick To TweetIf I'm too busy to pay attention to how miserable I am, then I don't have to deal with it. ~ Allegra SinclairClick To TweetYou don't have to reinvent yourself, you just need to come home to who you are. ~ Jean HaynesClick To Tweet